Algo registry¶

 ).

-You can retrive a specific algorithm from the registry by calling the following method.
+You can retrieve a specific algorithm from the registry by calling the following method.

 1 |